cm402/Amazons/README.md

 "databaseSize": checks the number of entries in the endgame database

-"simulatePartitions": simulates a number of games on either a randomly generated or specified partition
+"simulatePartition": simulates a number of games on either a randomly generated or specified partition